SkillbookTry free skill

 You can inspect the whole thing.

 Skillbook teaches by showing its work.
 Free skills reveal the full file.
 Pro skills show enough of the structure to understand the method before you unlock the library.
-Every full skill can run once in chat or become reusable behavior in Claude Code, Claude Projects, or a Custom GPT.
+Every full skill can run once in ChatGPT or Claude, or become reusable behavior in Claude Code, Claude Projects, or a Custom GPT.

 cold-email.skill.md1.4 KB · run or install